lighthurst/minimalReactStarter/README.md

 # A minimal React/Express starter project setup
+Here are six things to do to start a minimal React/Express web app from scratch.
+1. Install your NPM packages.
+2. Add properties to your package.json file.
+3. Configure your webpack file.
+4. Set up your Jest/Enzyme testing file.
+5. Draft your index.html file.
+6. Configure a proper folder structure.
 ## 1. NPM packages to install
 #### Essential install
 Install React, Webpack, Jest/Enzyme testing, dotenv, and Express for node.
 See appendix below for descriptions.